WHAT IS THE PALS PROGRAM:

 How many pets can I have spayed or neutered using the PALS Program?

 The PALS Program is funded solely through grants and donations therefore we must limit the number of approved pets to 2 per family per lifetime.
+We reserve the right to decline applications from clients that have used the PALS Program in the past and are seeking help with new pets.

 I have more than two pets, should I list them all on the PALS application?